ggchappell/GRand/README.md

 In no other cases will any member function throw.

-Whenever an exception is thrown, the Basic Guarantee holds. _Note: this should be the Strong Guarantee.
-This is a bug to be fixed in a later release._
+Whenever an exception is thrown, the Strong Guarantee holds, as long as it holds for the type that originated the exception.

 Notes
 -----